Hsieh casts spell on Halep to cause Wimbledon shock

 “I am really enjoying playing tennis.”

-In a sport often dominated by baseline bashers Hsieh brought so much more to the party.
+In a sport often dominated by relentless baseline bashers Hsieh brought so much more to the party.

 Cunning drop shots, often played with two hands on the racket, delicate slices and laser-like flat groundstrokes that hugged the turf kept Halep continually off balance.